getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // 3
 ```

 Technically, the `for..of` loop asks for an iterator object (from a default internal function known as `@@iterator` in spec-speak) of the thing to be iterated, and the loop iterates over the successive return values from calling that iterator object's `next()` method, once for each loop iteration.
+Arrays have a built-in `@@iterator`, so `for..of` works easily on them.

 While arrays do automatically iterate in `for..of` loops, regular objects **do not have a built-in `@@iterator`**.
 The reasons for this intentional omission are more complex than we will examine here, but in general it was better to not include some implementation that could prove troublesome for future types of objects.

-While it's not present by default, it *is* possible to define your own default `@@iterator` for any object that you care to iterate over.
+It *is* possible to define your own default `@@iterator` for any object that you care to iterate over.
 For example:

 ```js
 var myObject = {